Doc077/melonly-php/README.md

 ### Migrations

-Melonly comes with basic built in table migration system.
+Melonly comes with basic built-in table migration system.
 It currently supports only creating tables but we'll improve it in future releases.

 To create new migration run ```melon``` command: